Breath of Fresh Air with Solid JS and Fable.Solid

 ]

 Another thing that I liked even more than Fable.Solid is Fable.JSX coming for SolidJS and React both.
 It allows a developer to write HTML and JSX code inside F# code.
-Makes things way easier when designing applications.
-Now, we don’t have to convert every possible design element to F# code instead use HTML syntax as it is.
+It makes things way easier when designing applications.
+Now we don't have to convert every possible design element to F# code; instead, we can use HTML syntax as it is.
 It just works.
-Check out how you can easily use HeroIcons inside your Fable solid application.
+Check out how you can easily use HeroIcons inside your Fable Solid application.

 [<JSX.Component>]